-Graduate Assistant Cover Letter Example + Tips
+Best Graduate Assistant Cover Letter Example

-Dear Mr. Rosen,
+Dear Ian Rosen,

-I read your listing for the position of graduate assistant and wanted to express my interest in taking on this job.
+I read your listing for the position of graduate assistant and wanted to express my interest in taking on this role.
 Not only am I enthusiastic about this position, but I have all the qualities you are looking for.

 I also have extensive experience with computers and am well-versed in data entry and analysis.
 I have used these tools to complete research projects, among other tasks, and I can bring extensive knowledge of current technology to the table.